AshishGhosh05/Excel_Sales_and_Finance_analytics/README.md

 We meticulously crafted an in-depth report, illuminating the nuances of customer trends.
 This report serves as the cornerstone for devising focused strategies and enhancing services, providing a profound understanding of customer behavior.

 💹 Comprehensive Profit and Loss Analysis:
-Delved into the financial landscape by meticulously constructing detailed Profit and Loss (P&L) reports for for yearly as wlle as monthly.This analytical endeavor offers a nuanced perspective on the fiscal health of the organization, spanning different Fiscal Years and Months.
-These reports serve as a valuable tool for dissecting financial performance and guiding strategic decision-making.
+Delved into the financial landscape by meticulously constructing detailed Profit and Loss (P&L) reports for for yearly and monthly.This analytical endeavor offers a nuanced perspective on the fiscal health of the organization, spanning different Fiscal Years and Months.
+These reports serve as a valuable tool for dissecting financial performance and guiding strategic decision-making. https://github.com/AshishGhosh05/Excel_Sales_and_Finance_analytics/blob/main/P%20%26%20L%20year.pdf and https://github.com/AshishGhosh05/Excel_Sales_and_Finance_analytics/blob/main/P%26L%20market.pdf

 🌐 Scrutiny of Market Performance: